appwebtech/Angular/README.md

 ### 2. TypeScript

 [![Join the chat at https://gitter.im/Microsoft/TypeScript](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Microsoft/TypeScript?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+I'm using Typescript compiler with Browser Sync for my coding.

 [TypeScript](http://www.typescriptlang.org/) is a language for application-scale JavaScript.
 TypeScript adds optional types, classes, and modules to JavaScript.
 TypeScript supports tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.
 Try it out at the [playground](http://www.typescriptlang.org/Playground), and stay up to date via [our blog](https://blogs.msdn.microsoft.com/typescript) and [Twitter account](https://twitter.com/typescriptlang).